Max-109/Glance/README.md

 interaction = strategy.execute(execution_context)
 ```

-The `Orchestrator` calls the same method, `execute(...)`, but the result depends on the actual strategy object.
-If the object is `OCRStrategy`, it runs the OCR workflow.
-If the object is `LiveStrategy`, it runs the live audio workflow.
+`Orchestrator` calls the same method, `execute(...)`, either way.
+If the strategy is `OCRStrategy`, the OCR workflow runs.
+If the strategy is `LiveStrategy`, the live audio workflow runs.

 ##### Composition And Aggregation

-The best example of composition and aggregation in Glance is the `Orchestrator` class.
+Composition and aggregation are easiest to see in the `Orchestrator` class.

-Composition is visible because `Orchestrator` is made from smaller objects: `LLMAgent`, `OCRAgent`, `TranscriptionAgent`, `HistoryManager`, `MemoryManager`, `ModeStrategyFactory`, `ClipboardService`, and others.
-Instead of keeping all runtime logic in one large class, each object has its own responsibility.
+`Orchestrator` is built from smaller objects: `LLMAgent`, `OCRAgent`, `TranscriptionAgent`, `HistoryManager`, `MemoryManager`, `ModeStrategyFactory`, `ClipboardService`, and others.
+Instead of putting the whole runtime in one large class, each object keeps its own job.

 ```python
 class Orchestrator: